cygni/cts2023-devsecops/lab1/lab1.md

 **Open the Juice Shop in Burp**

-1. Go to proxy > open browser
+1. Select *Proxy tab > Open browser*.
-2. Open the Juice Shop in the Burp browser (Chromium)
+2. Open the Juice Shop in the Burp browser (Chromium).
-3. Visit the *HTTP history* tab inside the proxy tab.
+3. Visit the *HTTP history* tab in Burp, it is on the Proxy page.
-4. Make sure you can see some HTTP data from the Juice Shop.
+4. Make sure some HTTP data from the Juice Shop has been captured.

 **Create a Juice Shop account**

-Account (top right) -> Login -> Not yet a customer -> Create account
+*Account (top right) -> Login -> Not yet a customer -> Create account*

-To not forget the credentials, I suggest you use:
+Do not forget the credentials by e.g. using the ones outlined below:

-*email*: admin@test.com *password*: password
+> email: admin@test.com password: password

 **Login to the Juice Shop**

-Use your credentials and log on to the Juice Shop.
+Use your credentials to log in.

 **Add a product to the basket**

 **Look at the recorded traffic**

-In Burp, go to: Proxy > HTTP history
+In Burp, go to: *Proxy > HTTP history*

 As you may have seen, the traffic was recorded by Burp.
 Burp suite has the capability to intercept and modify request as well as resending request with alternate properties.
 Such capabilities will be used later on, the objective of this task was to get a feel for the Juice Shop and Burp.